-- General recommendations on antiretroviral therapy (ART); clinical or laboratory monitoring visits related to HIV Care; and for persons with HIV in Opioid Treatment Programs (OTP)
+- General recommendations on antiretroviral therapy (ART); clinical or laboratory monitoring visits related to HIV Care; and for people with HIV in Opioid Treatment Programs (OTP)

 - Specific Guidance for pregnancy and HIV, as well as for children with HIV

-- Guidance for persons with HIV in self-isolation or quarantine due to SARS-CoV-2 exposure
+- Guidance for people with HIV in self-isolation or quarantine due to SARS-CoV-2 exposure

-- Guidance for persons with HIV who present with fever or respiratory symptoms
+- Guidance for people with HIV who present with fever or respiratory symptoms

-- Guidance for managing persons with HIV with diagnosis of COVID-19 when hospitalization is not necessary; when hospitalization is necessary; and for receiving investigational or off-label treatment for COVID-19
+- Guidance for managing people with HIV with diagnosis of COVID-19 when hospitalization is not necessary; when hospitalization is necessary; and for receiving investigational or off-label treatment for COVID-19

 - Additional guidance for HIV health providers